waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **FENCE (Visual):** The fence-like structure on Route 38 at (30, 11) is functionally an impassable `WALL` tile.
 Confirmed by attempting to move onto it.
 - **BROKEN_FLOOR**: Not yet encountered.
 Previous note about it being in the Burned Tower was likely a hallucination.
 - **PIT**: Confirmed one-way warp tile in Olivine Lighthouse.
 Stepping on it causes the player to fall to the floor below.
 - **LADDER**: A traversable warp tile.
-Activated by moving onto the tile, and then typically pressing 'Up' or 'Down' depending on the direction of travel.
-Pressing 'A' on or adjacent to them does not work.
+Activated by stepping *onto* the tile, which immediately triggers the warp.
+No additional button presses are needed.

 # Current Quest: Olivine Lighthouse
 - **Objective:** Investigate the sick Pokémon at the Olivine Lighthouse.